nicolaigj/100-days-of-code/R1/r1-log.md

 Just did an hour of coding while eating breakfast at the hotel.
 Building the navigation bar in my theme dynamically with jinja2, pretty cool!
 Did not write a lot of lines of code, spent some time reading documentation and code examples to learn the framework.

 #### Health
 Had breakfast, one slice of bread with ham and cheese and a bowl of yoghurt, granola and berries.
+Pizza and beer at my company in the evening, but only had two beers instead of probably ten, and moderate pizza.

 ### R1D4
 #### Coding
 Coded a half an hour at breakfast, trying to figure out what a page is in pelican, so I can render menu correctly.
+Finished the last half hour before bed, found some bugs in the menu and figured out what pages were.
+Tip of the day: Read the docs!

+#### Health
+Had a good day, resisted beers at work, but had a glass of wine to dinner, still 10% of what I would normally consume.
+No workout, only work :(